crazybooot/queue-stats/README.md

     ],
 ```

-5. Use JobsStatsTrait on jobs you want to collect statistics
+5. Use JobsStatsTrait on jobs models you want to collect statistics

 ``` php
 ...